gpitfield/filmstrip/readme.md

  - **aws-profile**: the aws account profile to use
  - **auto-untitle**: whether to replace raw camera file names with "Untitled" as their title

-#### Images Directory Structure
+#### Images Source Directory Structure

-Image files within the source directory can be organized into directories, and Filmstrip will generate a "collection" for each directory, indexing it on the main navigation.
+Image files within the source directory should be organized into directories, and filmstrip generates a "collection" for each directory, indexing it on the main navigation.
 Images can be sorted by using the prefix `_#_`, so for example _2_portrait.jpg will be given index value 2.

+Sub-collections are also fine, but directories should always contain either sub-directories OR images, but not a mix of both.

 The file name, stripped of any sorting prefix and extension, are used as image titles in the generated HTML.